hackclub/summit/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please fill out your name -->
 ## Slack

+# Teammates?
+If you have teammates, please @ list ther githubs here.
+If you don't have teammates, don't worry!
+We will help you find teammates at the summit!

 - [ ] I have uploaded my markdown file to this pull request
 - [ ] I have filled out the following template